You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 A voltammogram is a graph that can be drawn after an electrochemical experiment.
-This graph has a typical, recognizable form in which the electron flow (current: I) is measured in Ampere against the potential (E) in Volt.
+This graph has a typical, recognizable form in which the electron flow (current: i) is measured in Volt against the potential (E).

-The typical shape of the voltammogram is due to the way in which an electrochemical experiment is usually set up.
+The typical shape of the voltammogram (Figure 1) is due to the way in which an electrochemical experiment is usually set up.
 There are roughly two groups of measurements that are plotted as voltammograms: pulsed techniques and linear sweeps.
-We will focus here on linear sweeps.
+The focus of this topic is linear sweep.

 Phases in a voltammogram

 - In order to investigate the presence of a particular substance in a liquid, a potential is applied to an electrode in the liquid by means of a potentiostat.
 This potential is increased linearly by a fixed increase per period of time.
 The potential of the electrode will cause the substance to react.
 The initial cathodic (negative), where no reaction took place, turns into a more anodic (positive) potential.
 The electrode starts to draw electrons from the substance in the liquid towards itself.
 The curve now shows an exponentially upward trend, i.e. with increasing potential the current increases.

 - After reaching the so-called redox potential, the initial exponential rise of the curve levels off.
 The cause being the decreasing amount of substance in front of the electrode, which also results in a lack of electrons, until eventually no electrons are left to draw close.
 The curve is at its highest point.

 - The potential is still being increased towards anodic (positive) potentials.
 Still the current is decreasing, because there is less and less substance left to collect.
 Due to diffusion substance is transported towards the electrode.
 All substance that reaches the electrode is immediately converted.
 A further increase of potential doesn’t lead to an increase of current.
 The current is limited by the diffusion of new substance towards the electrode.